BirchJD/RPiPIC/README.txt

 by a program.
 PICMEM_PROG program memory.
 PICMEM_CONF device configuration memory.

-Next the memory region segment name, e.g. PICMEM_OSC_CAL oscilator calibration word.
+Next the memory region segment name, e.g. PICMEM_OSC_CAL oscillator calibration word.
 If PICMEM_ST is specified, this application will read the value of the memory before erasing, and where PICMEM_RE is specified the value will be restored here after erasing.